SkoolNotes/Taproot/2020BIO101/KBe20bio101floTripBreakout.md

 - Summarize observational data
 	- Beads shrivel in all except water and sugar
 	- Change in water is minimal
+- Hypothesis
+	- Sugar bonds to each other and does dehydration synthesis? therefore more water
+	- Therefore water goes into the beads?

 ---